 After she followed her mother-in-law back to Bethlehem, Naomi instructed Ruth to “sleep” with the latter’s well-to-do relative Boaz.
 Eventually, the two bore a son who was to become the grandfather of King David.

 The name of the fourth woman is not specifically mentioned in the gospel passage but we all know that the wife of Uriah was Bathsheba.
 She was a very seductive woman in the eyes of King David and the two ultimately begot a son named Solomon.
 But before King David committed adultery, he plotted the death of Uriah the Hittite who was an elite soldier in his own kingdom.

-As can be seen from the stories of the four women, life indeed has its twists and turns.
-Who could have imagine that such broken lives would later bring forth the Messiah?
+As we can see from the stories of the four women, life indeed has its twists and turns.
+Who could have imagined that such broken lives would later bring forth the Messiah?
 That’s the foremost lesson that we can learn from the genealogy passage.
-We can never tell what the future beholds to a particular person no matter his or her situation in life at present.
+We can never tell what the future beholds to a particular person no matter what his or her situation in life at present.

 In short, never judge your neighbor.
 Instead, let’s follow the commandment: love one another and love yourself too.
 Secondly, let us never lose hope.
 Whatever situation we are in now, there is always the possibility that tomorrow or the next decade will be better.